Manisha11sep/graphql-mini/README.md

 - require `express-graphql` as `graphQLExpress` in your server
 - apply `graphQLExpress` as top-level middleware as a route handler
 - the first argument should be an endpoint `/graphql` and the second argument should be `graphQLExpress` invoked with a configuration Object as an argument
-- inside the configuration Object, a `schema` property must be provided, and the value will be our schema
+- inside the configuration Object:
+  - a `schema` property must be provided, and the value will be our schema, for now set it to `null`
+  - a `graphiql` property which takes a `boolean` and will enable or disable a user interface to quickly test queries.
+Let's set this to `true`

 <details>